14 Frank Facts About It's Always Sunny in Philadelphia

 After a brief six-episode first season, Sunny was neither a critical darling nor a commercial success.
 Low ratings prompted FX to mandate that the show cast a “name” actor in order to attract attention for a second season.
 Danny DeVito knew FX’s Landgraf and agreed to meet with McElhenney; after talking about the show—and noting his kids were fans—DeVito accepted the role of absentee dad Frank Reynolds.

 5. HULU ALSO SAVED THE SHOW.

-While DeVito provided a stay of execution, ratings were still meager.
-It wasn’t until FX released episodes on DVD and on the streaming service Hulu that people were able to sample the series, leading to the show becoming one of the service's most watched series.
+While DeVito provided a stay of execution, the ratings were still mediocre.
+It wasn’t until FX released episodes on DVD and on the streaming service Hulu that people were able to sample the series, leading to the show becoming one of the service's most watched offerings.
 Demand for reruns eventually grew so popular that Comedy Central shelled out $33 million for the rights.

 6. THE LIVE MUSICAL HAPPENED BY ACCIDENT.

 For a loose stage adaptation of a season four episode titled "The Nightman Cometh," the cast toured six cities in 2009.
 A kind of Always Sunny: The Musical, Day performed several original numbers the trio had written for the episode where his character, Charlie, attempts to seduce the otherwise-unnamed Waitress (Day’s real wife, Mary Elizabeth Ellis) with song.
 The tour came about after a West Hollywood nightclub erroneously advertised the group would be doing an entire production as opposed to just a couple of numbers.